 I find Noto a little less magical and more decrepit than on my first visit seven years ago.
 The economic crisis is clear with many empty stores and dirty crumbling edifices who are obviously dressed up for the ‘festa’ and mostly abandoned during the year.
 What is the good of being a UNESCO world heritage site if nothing is maintained?
 Yet there is some hope in the spectacular Duomo which has been pristinely restored and is lovingly maintained.

 As my day progressed I became aware of the cities many faces.
-There are many Noto’s one is the Baroque city we see today, the other is in the ruins of the old city destroyed by the earthquake of sixteen ninety-three, about thirty-five kilometers southwest of Syracuse.
-Today Noto Antica can be visited as an archeological site, a ghostly homage to an ancient city which was an important centre in the Arab period of Sicily.
+There are many Noto’s, one is the Baroque city we see today, the other is in the ruins of the old city destroyed by the earthquake of sixteen ninety-three, about thirty-five kilometres southwest of Syracuse.
+Today Noto Antica can be visited as an archaeological site, a ghostly homage to an ancient city which was an important centre in the Arab period of Sicily.

 Then there is the Noto during and after the Infiorata festival.
 The town puts on its best face for the tourists and the locals grit their teeth, put up with the disruption and try to make a profit from the extra clientele.
 To use a vernacular phrase, I bet the Netini have their ‘marrone gonfie’ that is they are terribly exasperated to the point of wanting to explode.

 Tired out after a day of being on my feet I wonder if it would be best to visit Noto far away from this time of year, to experience it all without this sea of tourists.
 As if confirming my belief in an authentic Noto experience I begin to see the character of the locals who finally come out in all of their fineries during the afternoon’s medieval procession.